NewsIn Focus

 The procedure in question was once called "Permission Leave," now known as "Administrative Leave."

 It authorizes paid leave under certain circumstances like inclement weather, the COVID-19 pandemic, and other emergencies.
-At times, however, the policy can apply to employees who've received termination notices or separation agreements.
+At times, however, it can apply to employees who've received termination notices or separation agreements.

 According to the report, five former Mayor's Office employees received these benefits for a combined 276 days totaling $147,264.90 despite not working.

-While the Inspector General conceded there's no policy in place specifically outlawing such decisions, there is concern for a lack of equitable treatment among other City employees assigned elsewhere who aren't entitled to similar perks.
+While the Inspector General concedes there's no policy in place specifically barring such decisions, there is concern for a lack of equitable treatment among City employees assigned elsewhere who aren't entitled to similar perks.

 "Most frontline labor employees in City agencies do not receive a separation agreement with permission leave or an extended separation at the time of their separation from City employment," the Inspector General concluded.

-As stated in the report, a further dive into the issue uncovered additional City agencies offering up this so called "Permission Leave" to some but not others.
+As stated in the report, additional City agencies were found to be offering up "Permission Leave" to some employees but not others.

 "Since January 2024, there were 8 City employees from other City agencies that received permission leave when ending City employment and were paid an approximate total of $76,615.07 for 229 workdays," the report notes.